 - Sustainable deodorant – There are plenty of options for zero waste deodorants to choose from.
 The best are typically solid deodorants that come with compostable packaging, made by low carbon businesses.

 - Sustainable flossing – I’m possibly one of the few people who enjoys flossing.
-I fully support going zero waste with dental hygiene and a good eco-friendly, vegan floss is one that is made from bamboo fiber and candelilla wax.
+I fully support going zero waste with dental hygiene and a good eco-friendly, vegan floss is one that is made from bamboo fibre and candelilla wax.

 - Sustainable toothpaste – The most popular sustainable toothpaste products are toothpaste tablets.
 Each brand varies but generally, you briefly chew the tablets until it starts to foam and then you brush as normal.